jorgenasorhaug/microspy/README.md

 # microspy
-(Ideally called particleSpy, but it has already been taken...)
+(Ideally called particleSpy, but it was taken...)

 #### A HyperSpy-based analysis package for particle analysis